cedowens/C2_Cradle/README.md

 > execute the binary on the target host and the C2 server will show a C2 connection

-3. Docker maps the chaosc2 directory (where the server is running) to the /var/lib/docker/volumes/chaosc2/_data directory on the host.
+iii.
+Docker maps the chaosc2 directory (where the server is running) to the /var/lib/docker/volumes/chaosc2/_data directory on the host.

+8. **Empire C2**:

+Since Empire contains its own docker image, I simply use that image.
+No additional changes were made.